tytydraco/yessleep/out/My_town_celebrate_Christmas_very_differently_Because_were_cursed.md

 Dad was right.

-We were all dead people walking.
+We were *all* dead people walking.

 I didn't mean to join a group, three kids I would never usually hang around with.
-After being knelt in shit for hours and in losing my mind, however, I needed human interaction, even if it was fellow contestants capable of one-shotting me.
+After being knelt in shit for hours listening to kids being slaughtered, I needed human interaction, even if it was fellow contestants capable of one-shotting me in one single swoop.

 Kenji, Clee, and Alex.